nessli420/jellify/README.md

 1. Create or convert an icon to `.ico` format (recommended sizes: 16x16 to 256x256)
 2. Save it as `icon.ico` in the project root
-3. Run `npm run package` - the icon will automatically be embedded
+3. Run the build command - the icon will automatically be embedded

 **Online Icon Converters:**
 - https://convertio.co/png-ico/